anna099/hegel/new-introduction/1-introduction.md

 contemporaries to take a *salto mortale*, a daring leap, to *embrace* the faith upon which our knowledge rests.[^27]

-It is this reliance on an immediate, foundational grounding for knowledge that sets Hegel apart from Jacobi and the Romantics.
-While he was influenced by the Romantic admiration for antiquity, and by their attempts to overcome dualism and disunity, Hegel came to insist that *logic* -- rather than faith, imagination, or feeling -- has the power to establish unity.
+Hegel is set apart from Jacobi, the *Sturm und Drang* movement, and the Romantics by his refusal to rely on an immediate, foundational grounding for knowledge.
+While he was influenced by the Romantic admiration for antiquity, and by their attempts to overcome dualism and disunity, Hegel came to insist that only *logic* -- rather than faith, imagination, or feeling -- has the power to establish unity.
 Thus, Richard Kroner writes:

 > While the Romanticists were content with denying ultimate separation,
 > indulging in pictorial language and paradoxes to give force to their negation,